 What happens to my belongings during the restoration process?

 You are advised to keep/take certain items with you, such as cash, checkbooks, and personal documents.
 As for anything that hasn’t been damaged and doesn’t need to be restored, it may be in your best interest to have them stored elsewhere to make room for restoration or construction services and to prevent them from getting ruined.
 Often times, restoration companies can help with this.

 Fire Safety – What to Do After a Fire – ServiceMaster Restore Video:

 How long is the reconstruction process?

-With the amount of variables to consider, including the amount of reconstruction needed, it is difficult to say how long reconstruction takes.
+With the amount of variables to consider, including the amount of reconstruction needed, it is difficult to say how long reconstruction services take.
 Your best bet is to consult the project manager in charge of reconstruction services for your property and ask for a timetable and estimated date for completion.

 Will I need to be at home throughout the reconstruction process?

 You do not need to be home all the time when reconstruction services are happening.
 Those working on your property can be trusted to continue with the reconstruction process even when you’re away at work or wherever else you need to be.